home-assistant-ecosystem/aiocurrencylayer/README.rst

 python-currencylayer
 ====================

-Python API for interacting with `CurrencyLayer <https://currencylayer.com/>`_.
+Python API for interacting with `currencylayer <https://currencylayer.com/>`_.
 At the moment only the consumption of data is supported.

-This module is not official, developed, supported or endorsed by CurrencyLayer.
+This module is not official, developed, supported or endorsed by currencylayer.

 Installation
 ------------